whaili/slurm-bridge/docs/quickstart.md

 LeaderWorkerSet groups will be co-scheduled so pods of each group will be guaranteed to launch together.

+> [!NOTE]
+>
-**NOTE**: Topology-aware placement is not supported yet, so some features of LeaderWorkerSet may not behave as expected.
+> Topology-aware placement is not supported yet, so some features of
+> LeaderWorkerSet may not behave as expected.

 <!-- Links -->